gongxiii/cantonese-mandarin-normalization/README.md

 The results show that social-media-style Cantonese normalization is not only a word replacement problem.
 The main difficulties come from informal orthography, English code-mixing, Cantonese slang, and pragmatic particles.

+In practice, the boundary between normalization and translation is not always sharp: some inputs can be standardized through orthographic replacement, while others require interpreting slang, idioms, local cultural references, or pragmatic particles.

 The automatic metrics and manual evaluation show different aspects of system behavior.
 Direct replacement receives the highest automatic character-level scores, but the manual evaluation shows that its outputs are often not acceptable as fluent Standard Written Chinese.
 This is because direct replacement preserves many input characters while failing to handle syntax, tone, context, and naturalness.

-Google Translate performs the worst in automatic evaluation and has a low manual acceptable rate.
-This supports the motivation that off-the-shelf MT systems are unreliable for social-media-style written Cantonese normalization.
-In several examples, Google Translate leaves Cantonese expressions unchanged or fails to normalize code-mixed and informal online forms.
+Google Translate performs the worst among the evaluated systems on this small dataset.
+This supports the motivation that at least one widely used off-the-shelf MT system is unreliable for fully normalizing social-media-style written Cantonese in this benchmark.

-Among the GPT-based methods, the variation-aware prompt performs best overall.
-It has the highest automatic scores among GPT methods and the highest manual acceptable rate.
-This suggests that explicitly prompting the model with common online Cantonese variation can help improve normalization quality.
+Among the GPT-based methods, the variation-aware standardization prompt achieves the highest Char-F1 and edit similarity, although the differences between GPT prompts are small.
+This suggests that explicitly prompting the model with common online Cantonese variation may help, but the automatic-score differences should not be overinterpreted.

 However, the GPT variation-aware method does not solve the task completely.
 It still struggles with Cantonese slang, sarcastic tone, sentence-final particles, and cases where several Standard Chinese paraphrases are possible.
 This is why the manual acceptable rate is higher than the other systems but still below 50%.